 It is very important to reduce food and calorie consumption in countries with a high obesity rate.
 Consuming less food only brings benefits: more people can be fed, with less soil consumption.
 All environmental studies show that the global reduction in consumption is the biggest factor in reducing greenhouse gases.

 2 Agri-food strategies

-They should have priority over those of mass production.
+They should have priority over mass production ones.
 Organic foods use far fewer fertilizers, protect biodiversity and produce far fewer emissions.
-The gold medal in current trends is held by the production of organic wholemeal bread in England: very little energy per ton of food produced and very low use of nitrogen ferilant.
+The gold medal in current trends is held by the production of organic wholemeal bread in England: very little energy per ton of food produced and very low use of nitrogen ferilizer.

 3 Distribution chain